Improved care requires healthcare workforce increases

 • Health care quality is negatively impacted by disparate care

-• Workforce diversity is a means to achieve health equity
+• Workforce variety is a means to achieve improved outcomes

-• Inclusion is a tool to achieve workforce Diversity
+• Welcoming broad participation is a tool to achieve workforce Variety

 Death rates by race and ethnicity